Displaying and Operating the Timeline Palette

 Scroll through the timeline

-Horizontal scrolling of the timeline can be performed using the slider at the bottom or by [Shift] + [mouse wheel],
+You can scroll horizontally through the timeline with the slider at the bottom of the timeline or with [Shift] + [mouse wheel].

 This is useful in combination with the timeline expanding/reducing performed by [Alt] + [mouse wheel].